geotrev/omdomdom/README.md

 ></script>
 ```

+The CDN will make `omDomDom` a global variable on the page.

 ## Usage

 You can do two main things with OmDomDom: Render HTML to a page, and update that HTML.